flutter/website/src/debugging.md

 colors whenever they are repainted.

 All of these flags only work in debug mode.
-In general, anything in the Flutter framework that starts with "`debug...`" will only work in debug mode.
+In general, anything in the Flutter framework that starts with "`debug...`" only works in debug mode.

 ## Debugging animations

-The easiest way to debug animations is to slow them way down.
+The easiest way to debug animations is to slow them down.
 To do that, set the [`timeDilation`](https://docs.flutter.io/flutter/scheduler/timeDilation.html) variable (from the `scheduler` library) to a number greater than 1.0, for instance, 50.0.
 It's best to only set this once on app startup.
-If you change it on the fly, especially if you reduce it while animations are running, it's possible that the framework will observe time going backwards, which will probably result in asserts and generally will interfere with your efforts.
+If you change it on the fly, especially if you reduce it while animations are running, it's possible that the framework will observe time going backwards, which will probably result in asserts and generally interfere with your efforts.

 ## Debugging performance problems